studiowebux/petitedb/README.md

   - Retrieve the raw data using `GetData`
   - Option to automatically add a `_id` per record
   - Option to manually commit the data to disk
-  - Option to watch local DB File and reload content automatically when its content is modified
   - Option for In-Memory Only
   - Support Typescript Types: _Data_ (`RecordType`) and _Collections_ (`string`)
 - Ideal for test, offline applications and Proof-of-Concept